pymeasure/leco-protocol/network-structure.md

 This may be a single application using one or more threads or processes.

 A LECO network has one or more Nodes.
-Components within a Node may use the Local Message Transport (LMT/"local mode") or the Distributed Message Transport (DMT/"distributed mode") to communicate with each other, see below.
+Components within a Node use the Distributed Message Transport (DMT/"distributed mode", the default) or the Local Message Transport (LMT/"local mode") to communicate with each other, see below.
 All Components of a Node must use the same Message Transport Mode.

 :::{admonition} Note
+LMT details are still notional and undefined, for now the spec focuses on DMT.
 In the future this might be relaxed, so that Components within a Node might operate in different modes.
 :::
 :::{admonition} TODO